NullDev/dotfiles/README.md

 The .crontab file also automatically starts the kik bot on server reboot now<br>
 The termcol.sh is a CheatSheet for terminal colors.
 Preview below<br>
 The ./profile.d folder is located at /etc/profile.d and the scripts are used to apply parameters to the shell of all users.<br>
-The cls.sh file includes bash code to clear the screen without spamming whitespaces and it maximizes the terminal<br>
 The debug.php file enables outputing error messages<br>
 The debug-switch.php files allows to turn on/off the error messages. <br>
 The file `LOLCODE.tmLanguage` in the submlime folder is syntax highliting for LOLCODE in Sublime Text 3<br>